 It appears that Revell got it right on the seat height and my earlier supposition was wrong assuming the drawing is correct.

 .
 With the nose on it was time to start bringing things together.
 The wings were attached.
-The fit was great, I wish everyone would use recessed for mounting wings, it just makes every thing so much easier.
+The fit was great, I wish everyone would use recesses for mounting wings, it just makes every thing so much easier.
 The tail was also attached.
 This fit so tight I could have gotten by not gluing it but I decided to anyway.
 So now at least it looks a bit like an airplane.

 The Resin props were painted and assembled.
 The kit provides Hamilton Standard decals for the props but they aren't visible in the photos I have of the ship I'm building and appeared only on about half the other aircraft I had photos of so I decided to leave them off, which also reduced the number of finishing steps required.